Rismose/shortlink-bot/README.md

 ```
 token=
 prefix=
+invite=
+owner=
 ```

 5. Change prefix to whatever you like.

 6. Add token.

+7. Put your invite code.
+(DO NOT PUT THE LINK!)

+8. Put your discord ID.

-7. `node index.js` to start running the bot.
+9. `node index.js` to start running the bot.

-8. Profit!
+10. Profit!

 # Commands